Constructing (Co)inductive Types via Large Sizes: The type theory

 \subsection{Sizes and parametric quantifiers}

-We extend this with a type \( \Size \), with a zero term and a successor operation: So far this looks a lot like the type of natural numbers; the difference will be the elimination principle, for which we first need to introduce some other notions.
+We extend the theory with a primitive type \( \Size \), which comes with a zero term and a successor operation: So far this looks a lot like the type of natural numbers; the difference in their behaviour will be the elimination principle, for which we first need to introduce some other notions.
 In particular, we assume a preorder (also known as quasi-order) relation \(\leq\) on the type of sizes, which will be a small type.
 We encode this relation as a mere proposition, which means that for any two terms \( p, q : i \leq j \) we have a propositional equality \( p = q \).
 The ordering on sizes is encoded by the following rules:

 We let $i < j$ be notation for $\uparrow \!i \le j$.
 To discuss the elimination and computation principles for sizes, we first need to add universal and existential quantifiers over sizes.
 These are impredicative: although the type of sizes is large, quantifying over small types will result in a small type: